Fellowship Curriculum

 Clinical Training

 Stanford Pediatric Hospital Medicine (PHM) fellows have a tremendous breadth of clinical experiences at our training sites including Lucile Packard Children’s Hospital Stanford (LPCHS), California Pacific Medical Center (CPMC), and Santa Clara Valley Medical Center (SCVMC).
 Through these diverse sites, fellows are exposed to the gamut of pediatric patients including patients with complex and life-threatening conditions, patients with common conditions, and well newborns.
 In all settings, fellows train alongside experienced faculty who are skilled educators to foster their learning and transition to independent practice.
-Clinical experiences include the PHM teaching service (Blue/Silver team at LPCHS), community PHM at CPMC, newborn care and sedation at SCVMC, hospitalist consults and surgical co-management, and a wide variety of clinical electives.
+Clinical experiences include the PHM teaching service (Blue/Silver team at LPCHS), community PHM at CPMC, newborn care/NICU at SCVMC, hospitalist consults and surgical co-management, and a wide variety of clinical electives.

 Stanford School of Medicine was the West Coast’s first medical school and is one of the top-ranked academic medical institutions in the country.